Prajapati Trivedi: Books written by Trivedi

 The Memorandum of Understanding (MOU) is a major policy initiative of the Indian Government towards its public enterprises.
 Currently more than 100 of the largest public enterprises, accounting for approximately 95 percent of the total public sector turnover in India, sign MOUs with the Government.

 The concept of the MOU is very straightforward.
 Essentially, it is a contract between the Government and a public enterprise in which the two parties come to a mutual understanding regarding the targets to be fulfilled by the public enterprise and the corresponding obligations of the Government which are considered essential to ensure the fulfillment of these targets.
 It is also referred to as Performance Contract, performance Agreement, Contratos de Rendemientos, etc. in different parts of the world.
-However, curiously enough, there is tremendous misunderstanding regarding this important subject.
+There is tremendous misunderstanding regarding this important subject.
 A major reason for this lack of public discussion is the fact that there is hardly any material available on MOUs.
 This book was the first of its kind on this important subject.
 It brings together a rare collection of reading dealing with the international experience with MOUs.

 The book is divided into seven sections.
 The first one presents an overview of the conceptual and empirical issues relating to MOUs.
 The subsequent sections deal with the experience of MOU type approaches in France, Senegal, Pakistan, Korea and Bangladesh.
 The last section documents the Indian experience with regard to the design and implementation of MOUs.

-Using his vast experience and familiarity with the public enterprise literature, Professor Prajapati Trivedi has carefully selected a set of papers and documents that have become essential reading for policy makers, academicians and public enterprise managers dealing with MOUs, not only in India but around the world.